Dasharo/docs/docs/variants/msi_z690/openness_analysis.md

 Few conclusions:

-* Although the reduction of TCB is 50% it cannopt be seen on the charts due to 3 copies of the firmware in Dasharo image.
+* Although the reduction of TCB is 50% it cannot be seen on the charts due to 3 copies of the firmware in Dasharo image.
 It also effectively increases the percentage of BIOS code both open and closed source in the full image.
 * More significant differences would be seen with vboot disabled, there would